-We also drove the Mullet peninsula and visited several of the many sandy beaches along this scenic coastline and stopped at Blacksod Harbour with its picturesque lighthouse which was built in 1864 of local granite blocks and has an unusual square design and a connection to world events.
+We also drove the Mullet peninsula and visited several of the many sandy beaches along this scenic coastline.
+We stopped at Blacksod Harbour with its picturesque lighthouse which was built in 1864 of local granite blocks.
+It has an unusual square design and a connection to world events.

 In June 1944, under an agreement with Britain, Ireland although neutral during World War II, continued to send weather reports.
-The local lighthouse keeper Ted Sweeney sent the daily forecast which predicted stormy weather, unbeknownst to Ted, his report was used by General Eisenhower and Winston Churchill to delay the D-Day landing until the storm had passed.
+The local lighthouse keeper Ted Sweeney sent the daily forecast which predicted stormy weather the following day.
+Unbeknownst to Ted, his report was used by General Eisenhower and Winston Churchill to delay the D-Day landing until the storm had passed.